vmnomad/hundred_days_of_k8s/website/content/home.md

 * Connect with other people.
 You can
 * Support and encourage others using #100DaysOfK8s hashtag in Twitter.
 This will help everyone taking part in this challenge to stay motivated and will help yourself to stick to your commitment.
 * (Optional, but highly recommended) Fork this Github repo and commit to the Log daily.
 Follow the instructions in the repo.
+* Try not to take more than 2 challenges.
+It gets overwhelming very quick.
+What I learned is that focusing on 1 or 2 study subjects is way more efficient than trying to learn mulitple things at the same time.

 &nbsp;
 ___